ownadi/rack-slash_merger/README.md

 ### Other rack-based application

-In your Gemfile you add the gem:
+In your Gemfile add the gem

 ```ruby
 gem 'rack-slash_merger'